jreisinger/docs/data/blog/2022-05-19-my-infosec-career-evaluation.md

 * 🚫 media savvy (trained to speak with the media about various topics)
 * 🤏 tech/business hybrid (be able to speak and work with devs and managers)
 * 🤏 creativity (able not only execute what you're given but come up with new ideas and approaches to problems on a regular cadence)

+Some of the above attributes are applicable only to certain career phases (junior, senior, team lead).
+Others are universal.